GUMBOOT FRIDAY

-Having depression is like walking through mud every day.
-So, during our national campaigns, we ask you to show your support, put your gumboots on, give a gold coin, and take a walk in their shoes for just one day.
+During our national campaigns, we ask you to show your support, put your gumboots on, give a gold coin, and take a walk in their shoes for just one day.
+Our next Gumboot Friday fundraising day is on November 1st 2024.

 Join us as we raise funds for free kids counselling